Commission on the Voluntary Sector & Ageing

 #volsec must reject ‘language and images that suggest all older people are vulnerable and needy’, challenging words from @VolSecAgeing

 This is an important report, a wake-up call to the sector to think radically and differently.

-Age of opportunity: Putting the ageing society of tomorrow on the agenda of the voluntary sector today
+Age of opportunity: Putting the ageing society on the agenda

 This first discussion paper from the Commission on the Voluntary Sector & Ageing issues a challenge to the sector to engage with the debate and start preparing for the societal changes ahead.